Overview of sharing portal options

 This VM is visible, but users can’t interact with it.

 Users can interact with this VM, but can’t run, suspend, shut down, reset, or power off the VM.

 Users have full control over this VM.
 They can run, suspend, shut down, reset, and power off the VM.

 You can choose permission levels for each VM or click Select all to set all VMs to a single permission level.

-You can provide direct connection to a VM with SmartRDP access, set time and date limits for the sharing portal, or limit access with a password.
+You can set time and date limits for the sharing portal, or limit access with a password.

 Time and date limit information displays in the sharing portal view.